bigdataease/coursera-data-analysis/README.md

 * `quizzes` - "Showing my work" for the quizzes.
 (These are ignored with `.gitignore` until the course is over or until the quizzes are "over"; can't have anyone cheating, after all.)
+* `example-data-analysis-assignment` - Leek's example data analysis project; basically a reference implementation for the student projects.